blakhina/newdsrepo/README.md

 # newdsrepo
-## it a markdwown file in this repository
+## it is a markdwown file in this repository